hwl6730/HCL-Homework/README.md

 "Database normalization."
 Wikipedia.
 Wikimedia Foundation, 15 Mar.
 2017.
 Web.
 16 Mar.
 2017.
 "Introduction to Data Normalization: A Database "Best" Practice."
 Introduction to Data Normalization: A Database "Best" Practice.
 N.p., n.d.
 Web.
 16 Mar.
 2017.
 Searchsqlserver.techtarget.com.
 N.p., n.d.
 Web.
 16 Mar.
 2017.

+Graphs and Graph Databases

+A graph is a data structure consisting of a set of vetices(nodes) and a set of pairings known as edges.
+Graphs can come in many forms, directed, undirected, cyclic, etc, so they can fulfill a vast number of requirements.
+A graph database is a type of NoSQL database that implements the concepts of graph theory to store, map, and query relationships.
+Graph databases allow for highly connected data as well as having more complex queries, while maintaining speed.
+In graph databases nodes can support any number of relationships without having to sacrifice performance of the data model.

+References:
+"Graph (abstract data type)."
+Wikipedia.
+Wikimedia Foundation, 14 Mar.
+2017.
+Web.
+16 Mar.
+2017.
+"Graphs as sets."
+Graphs in Computer Science.
+N.p., n.d.
+Web.
+16 Mar.
+2017.
+"What is a Graph Database?
+A Property Graph Model Intro."
+Neo4j Graph Database.
+N.p., n.d.
+Web.
+16 Mar.
+2017.